The Ultimate Gold Royalty Stream:

 Without options… or any type of risky leverage!

-As gold starts a new bull run this year, I expect we’ll see a repeat of this success.
-Gold has already gained close to $600 an ounce or over 28% so far in 2024.
-This puts the asset on track for its biggest annual rise since 2010.
-And Wheaton Precious Metals (NYSE: WPM) is the company to add to your portfolio to profit from it.
+As gold continues a bull phase this year, I expect we’ll see a repeat of this success.
+Gold has already gained close to $710 an ounce, or almost 27%, so far in 2025.
+That puts it on track for its biggest annual rise since 2010.

 A River of Gold